Gibberellin: Biosynthesis

 One or two genes encode the enzymes responsible for the first steps of GA biosynthesis in Arabidopsis and rice.
 The null alleles of the genes encoding CPS, KS, and KO result in GA-deficient Arabidopsis dwarves.
 Multigene families encode the 2ODDs that catalyze the formation of GA12 to bioactive GA4.

 AtGA3ox1 and AtGA3ox2, two of the four genes that encode GA3ox in Arabidopsis, affect vegetative development.
 Environmental stimuli regulate AtGA3ox1 and AtGA3ox2 activity during seed germination.
 In Arabidopsis, GA20ox overexpression leads to an increase in GA concentration.

 Sites of biosynthesis

-Most bioactive GAs are located in actively growing organs on plants.
+Most bioactive Gibberellins are located in actively growing organs on plants.
 Both GA20ox and GA3ox genes (genes coding for GA 20-oxidase and GA 3-oxidase) and the SLENDER1 gene (a GA signal transduction gene) are found in growing organs on rice, which suggests bioactive GA synthesis occurs at their site of action in growing organs in plants.
 During flower development, the tapetum of anthers is believed to be a primary site of GA biosynthesis.